-This week's notebooks focus on the use of PuLP - a Python-based mathematical programming framework.
+This week's notebooks focus on using PuLP - a Python-based mathematical programming framework.
 As we will not be going into detail regarding the mechanics of the algorithms used to solve mathematical programs in this module, PuLP and Solver are the only means that we will have at our disposal to solve the problems that we encounter.

-In this notebook we are going to introduce a Python package called
+Introduction to PuLP: In this notebook, we introduce a Python package called

-We are now going to demonstrate the use of PuLP with a slightly larger problem.
-For this notebook, we will be considering the explicit transportation model formulation that we discussed in Part 2 of our session.
+The Transportation Problem (Explicit): We will now demonstrate the use of PuLP with a more significant problem.
+For this notebook, we will consider the explicit transportation model formulation discussed in Part 2 of our session.

-By now we have established that explicit models are not at all practical, and always good to avoid as much as possible - whether we are formulating a model using pen and paper, or with a modeling framework.
+The Transportation Problem (Symbolic): By now, we have established that explicit models are not practical and always sensible to avoid as much as possible - whether we are formulating a model using pen and paper or with a modeling framework.
 This notebook demonstrates how we can implement a symbolic model using PuLP.

-We can now try to model a more complex problem - in this notebook we will be looking at the symbolic version of the Transhipment or Minimum Cost Flow Problem, building on top the formulation that we developed in the previous notebook.
+Minimum Cost Flow (Using PuLP): We can now try to model a more complex problem - in this notebook, we will be looking at the symbolic version of the Transhipment or Minimum Cost Flow Problem, building on top of the formulation we developed in the previous notebook.

-This notebook introduces two further approaches that we could use to solve the MCF model - the first involves NetworkX (which we know how to use already), while the second uses Google’s OR Tools - which has an MCF-specific solver which allows us to model problem instances without having to also build a new formulation.
+Minimum Cost Flow (Using OR Tools): This notebook introduces two further approaches that we could use to solve the MCF model - the first involves NetworkX (which we know how to use already), while the second uses Google’s OR Tools - which has an MCF-specific solver, which allows us to model problem instances without also having to build a new formulation.

-As we discussed in Part 6 of our session, we can repurpose our MCF formulation to obtain the shortest paths in a network.
-This notebook demonstrates how.
+Shortest Paths using PuLP: As discussed during the lecture, we can repurpose our MCF formulation to obtain the shortest paths in a network.
+This notebook demonstrates how to do this.

-We have now covered all the PuLP modeling features that we are going to need for this module.
+The Knapsack Problem: We have now covered all the PuLP modeling features we will need for this module.
 This notebook presents an implementation of our knapsack model.